-For beginning sports bettors, money lines can be intimidating, but once you understand the essentials behind money lines, they’re just as easy to use as the point spread.
-While the point spread isn’t only concerned with who wins, but also by how many points they win by, the money line is only interested in who wins.
+For beginning sports bettors, money lines can be intimidating, but once you understand the essentials , they’re just as easy to use as the point spread.
+While point spread bets are not solely determined by which team wins with margin of victory coming into play, money line wagers are only settled based on who wins.

 The best way to explain the money line is to show an example of it in action, so let’s look at a hypothetical baseball game between the Mets and the Dodgers.
+With baseball and combat sports being the most frequently bet sports on the money line, they are sound examples.
 When looking at the odds for the game, the bettor will see something similar to:

 New York Mets +130

 In this instance, the Dodgers are the favored team, as signified by the – (minus) sign in front of the 140, while the Mets are the underdogs, as designated by the + (plus) sign in front of the 130.
 These numbers mean that those wishing to bet on the favorite, the Dodgers, will have to risk $140 to win $100, while those wanting to wager on the underdog, the Mets, will risk $100 to win $130.
 Again, you don’t have to wager that much money; odds are typically given on the basis of $100 wagers for the reason of simplifying things.
 The proportions wagered and to win stay the same regardless of the amount of the bet.

 As the odds of the favorite winning become greater, the difference between the odds on the favorite and the odds on the underdog will become more pronounced.
 For example, if the Dodgers are playing the Twins, we might see the following: